scantist/user-docs/docs/en-US/SCA/Export-Reports-on-app.md

 ## SBOM reports

-{{companyConfig.COMPANY_NAME}} provides the ability to generate Software Bill-of-Materials (SBOM) reports in multiple formats, allowing you to better understand the components used in your application as well as their associated metadata.
+{{companyConfig.APP_NAME}} provides the ability to generate Software Bill-of-Materials (SBOM) reports in multiple formats, allowing you to better understand the components used in your application as well as their associated metadata.
 Supported formats include:

 - **SPDX**